gfhd0054/XD_hifi_proto/UserTest.md

 1. The UI is somewhat intuitive, but some parts are not delicate.
 In particular, there were many shortcomings in terms of user autonomy such as "absence of Submit button at pop-quiz".
 2. It is necessary to clarify the replay timestamp function.

-:chenk: What would you do differently for better results and insights?
+What would you do differently for better results and insights?

 ## Studio Reflections :busts_in_silhouette: